Hive-Academy/roocode-generator/task-tracking/TSK-007/EnhanceProjectAnalysis/implementation-plan.md

 **Delegation Notes**: Architect designs the test case.
 Senior Developer executes it during implementation review.

 **Redelegation History**: N/A

+**Implementation Notes**: Per user feedback, the `manual-verification-steps.md` file was deleted.
+Manual verification will rely on observing the `ProjectAnalyzer`'s output implicitly during the standard build and `memory-bank` generator execution (`npm run build` & `npm start -- generate -- --generators memory-bank`).
+This subtask is considered complete based on this revised approach.

+**Deviations**: The original plan involved creating a dedicated `manual-verification-steps.md` document with explicit steps and expected output.
+This was changed to rely on the standard execution flow for implicit verification, eliminating the need for the separate document.

 ## 5. Implementation Sequence